elisepotts/Lagrange/_posts/2017-03-20-First-Post.md

 ### Okay, I did it.

 I enrolled in Udacity’s VR Developer Nanodegree program.
-To be honest, I have no background in tech, and using a computer is a very small part of my job.
 Currently, I’m a Curriculum Developer at a non-profit.
 I design research-based social-emotional learning (SEL) programs that empower kids to understand their own strengths and limitations, make responsible decisions, and ultimately grow up to be happy, healthy, and contributing members of society.
 I love what I do, but I’m ready to do it differently.
 I’m ready to unlearn and deprogram myself so I don’t stick to the same habits.

 Unlearning is not about forgetting.
 It’s about choosing a different way of thinking.
 When we learn, we add new knowledge to what we already know.
 When we unlearn, we step outside of our mental model in order to choose differently.